New Valparaiso, Indiana Office Now Open!

 Water or foam?
 Powder or CO₂?
 Buying a fire extinguisher for your business isn’t as simple as just picking one off the shelf.

-Depending on the type of fire hazard, there are certain kinds of extinguishers that are specified to work best.
+Depending on the type of fire hazard, certain kinds of extinguishers are specified to work best.

 Understanding Fire Classifications